Code-Institute-Submissions/portfolio-6/readme.md

 This project consists of a single page portfolio website.
 Visitors can keep up to date with my most illustrious projects as well as my vast array of skills.
 Visitors of the portfolio website can also get in touch either via social media links on the website or using the contact form at the bottom of the page.

-### What is it for?

-This portfolio has been developed as part of my Stream 1 project for [Code Institute](https://codeinstitute.net/)'s Full Stack Web Development course.
-Upon completion of the course, I will gain a diploma in Software Development.

 ### Who is it targeted at?

 This project will stand as my main portfolio (brand) and be presented to prospective employers and clients.